SAP-samples/teched2023-AD162/exercises/ex3/README.md

 23. Click Finish.
 The action editor will open with the `Incident_UploadStream.action` loaded.

-24. When the `Incident_UploadStream.action` is executed, you may want to display sucess message and may want to close the page.
+24. When the `Incident_UploadStream.action` is executed, you may want to display sucess message and close the page.
 When it fails due to some reason, you may want to display an error. <br/> In the `Incident_UploadStream.action`, scroll down and expand the **Common Action Properties** section.
 Click on the link icon for `Success Action` property to open the object browser and bind to an existing message action `GenericToastMessage.action`.

     ![MDK](images/3.3.18.png)